Dedamola1/Northwind-Analysis/README.md

-# SQL Portfolio Projects
+# Northwind Analysis

-This Repository holds all of the codes and queries for all my SQL portfolio projects.
+This Repository holds all of the codes and queries for Northwind Analysis.
+Includes the raw dataset and SQL codes for conducting market overview and insights.